SimpleCitizen Acquired by World’s Largest Immigration Law Firm

 “Our ‘aha moment’ happened when I went through the immigration process with my wife, who is from Korea,” says Stoddard.
 “Working with a lawyer was incredibly expensive, to the tune of $3,000.
 Our technical cofounder went through the same thing.
 She’s from Mexico and her husband is from Utah.
 We thought there must be others like us.
 There’s software that guides people through wills and estates and taxes, and there seemed like a lot of parallels here.
 That kicked off a lot of research and due diligence to see how we could simplify everything with software.”

 SimpleCitizen launched their first product in 2015.
 Founders include Stoddard as CEO, Brady Stoddard as CMO, and Aydé Soto as CTO.
-To date they’ve taken $6 million in funding from Pelion Venture Partners, Kickstart Fund, Peterson Ventures, and more.
+To date they’ve taken $6 million in funding from Pelion Venture Partners, Kickstart Fund, Peterson Ventures, the Frazier Group, and more.
 SimpleCitizen also has investment from Y Combinator as part of their Summer 2016 cohort.
 Co-founder Aydé Soto holds the distinction of being among the first Mexican women to go through the famed Silicon Valley incubator.
 She was also featured on the cover of the American Bar Association Journal in the September/October 2019 issue.